devcoder111/skraps-angular/README.md

 ## Build

 Run `npm run build-prod` to build (aot) the project.
 The build artifacts will be stored in the `dist/` directory.
+Be able to run 'ng serve --configuration=production' in order to use the production environment variables so that you can login with the test credentials

 ## Further help